 This is the purple foliage form.

-Leaves alternate, bipinnately compound 1-3" long and about as wide, 4-8 pairs of pinnae, generally an even number, each with about 20-40 leaflets about 1/4" long.
+The leaves are alternate, bipinnately compound 1-3" long and about as wide, 4-8 pairs of pinnae, generally an even number, each with about 20-40 leaflets about 1/4" long.
 Interesting little gland at the base of each pair of primary pinnae, roundish with a hole.
 Leaves are gray green or silvery colored.

-Legumes, 2-4" long, 1/2" wide or less and sometimes constricted between the seeds.
+The fruit are called legumes.
+These are 2-4" long, 1/2" wide or less and sometimes constricted between the seeds.

 Trunks are smooth, gray color.
 Nothing to write home about.